Resources

 What Happened to Daddy's Body? by Elke and Alex Barber

-BOOK: Explaining what happens after death in words very young children can understand
+NOVEL/STORY: Explaining what happens after death in words very young children can understand.

 Stewart's Tree by Cathy Campbell